Every man I meet is my superior in some way. In that, I learn of him. – Ralph Waldo Emerson

 So that gets me onto another topic…because I think it’s a huge part of the issue…and something I think is getting more and more prevalent: unkind rhetoric, intellectual elitism, political correctness, personal attacks, finger pointing, lack of accountability etc.

 I’m guilty of it…believe me.
 I was involved in some stuff a few months ago that I got way too fired up about and I actually went and apologized to two different people on two separate occasions…mainly just for being snippy and sarcastic.
 I’m human.
 It happens.
-But I have no problem admitting when I’ve been a total brat.
 And trust me….it feels great to apologize….even if you weren’t 100% at fault…it clears the air and lets you move forward productively.

 Any fool can criticize, condemn and complain – and most fools do.
 But it takes character and self control to be understanding and forgiving. -Dale Carnegie

 Yes….I’m trying to have character and self control.
 My dad gave me a book back when I went to college and it’s one I’ve read over and over: How to Win Friends and Influence People.
 At first I was a little worried….do I not have friends?
 Why would he give this book to me?
 But I think a more appropriate title for it could be: How to Treat People.
 It was published in 1934 and I’m sure if you ask around someone will have a copy of it.
 I always see them popping up in thrift stores.
 This little book has more little nuggets of life wisdom than you’ll be able to absorb: